A Thurston compactification of the space of stability conditions: Rectifiable filtrations

-We inductively define what it means for such a filtration to be \emph{geodesic}.
-All filtrations for $n = 0$ and $1$ are geodesic.
-For $n \geq 2$, the filtration is geodesic if \begin{enumerate} \item the filtration $X_1 \to \dots \to X_n$ is geodesic, and \item the map $\Cone(X_1 \to X_n) \to \Cone(X_0 \to X_1)[1]$ is rectifiable. \end{enumerate} \end{definition} \begin{remark} Observe that Harder--Narasimhan filtrations are obviously geodesic. \end{remark} \begin{remark} The definition of a geodesic filtration is ``translation invariant.''
-That is, a filtration
+We inductively define what it means for such a filtration to be rectifiable.
+All filtrations for $n = 0$ and $1$ are rectifiable.
+For $n \geq 2$, the filtration is rectifiable if the following hold. \begin{enumerate} \item The filtration $x_1 \to \dots \to x_n$ is rectifiable. \item Suppose \(x(i,j)\) completes \(x_i \to x_j\) to a distinguished triangle